plausible/website/_posts/2020-08-07-the-most-important-web-analytics-metrics-and-their-definitions.md

 Shows the width of the screens used by your visitors.
 We measure the width of the browser window where your site is actually rendered rather than the full screen width.

-Anything under 576px screen size is considered a mobile device, up to 992px is considered a tablet, up to 1440px is considered a laptop and anything above 1440px is considered a desktop.
+* Everything under 576px screen size is considered a mobile device
+* Everything from 576px up to 992px screen size is considered a tablet
+* Everything from 992px up to 1440px is considered a laptop
+* Evertyhing above 1440px is considered a desktop

 Metrics are shown as a percentage of all visitors.

 ### Browser